UX Special, Thursday 14th of June

 Sara is a Lebanese freelance front-end web developer working with companies across the globe, building clean, responsive front-ends for Web sites and applications focused on accessibility, progressive enhancement and performance.
 She also runs workshops on front-end development and writes technical articles on her blog and for various big publications.
 Sara wrote the Codrops CSS Reference, co-authored the Smashing Book 5, and has been voted the Developer of the Year in the 2015 net awards.

-And two more speakers to be announced
+And one more speakers to be announced